 - Combine didactic and psychomotor knowledge and transfer to clinical practice.
-Performance is at the beginner level but development is observable. - Develop some independence in thought and function with simple anesthetic cases - Obtain and document a health history and conduct a comprehensive and systematic assessment in patients requiring anesthesia care across the lifespan. - Plan and implement an anesthesia plan of care for the patient undergoing - Anesthesia, under the close supervision of a preceptor.
-This element includes proper selection of equipment and medications, performance of basic skills, and the exhibition of thoughtful decision-making and critical thinking. - Apply interventions appropriate to the physiological and psychological status of the patient, considering the environment, available resources, and surgical events, under close supervision by a preceptor. - Provide effective postoperative management for patient including any problems or - Potential problems after surgery, under close supervision by a preceptor. - Compare and contrast the role of the nurse anesthesiologist with other healthcare professionals and develop effective inter-professional collaboration with other healthcare professionals to achieve optimal patient outcomes.
+Performance is at the novice level but development is observable. - Develop some independence in thought and function with simple anesthetic cases - Obtain and document a health history and conduct a comprehensive and systematic assessment in patients requiring anesthesia care across the lifespan. - Development and implement an anesthetic management plan utilizing individual and culturally competent care. - Deliver anesthesia, under the close supervision of a clinical preceptor.
+This element includes proper selection of equipment and medications, performance of basic skills, and the exhibition of thoughtful decision-making and clinical judgement. - Apply interventions appropriate to the physiological and psychological status of the patient, considering the environment, available resources, and surgical events, under close supervision by a clinical preceptor. - Provide effective postoperative management, including any problems or potential problems after surgery, under supervision by a clinical preceptor. - Compare and contrast the role of the nurse anesthesiologist with other healthcare professionals and develop effective inter-professional collaboration with other healthcare professionals to achieve optimal patient outcomes.